duthied/Free-Friendika/doc/Install.md

 Let there be a hardware failure, a corrupted database or whatever you can think of.
 So once the installation of your Friendica node is done, you should make yourself a backup plan.

-The most important file is the `config/local.ini.php` file in the base directory.
+The most important file is the `config/local.ini.php` file.
 As it stores all your data, you should also have a recent dump of your Friendica database at hand, should you have to recover your node.